-If the "Downton Abbey" movie leaves you wanting more of the Crawleys, you're in luck: Later this year, the Biltmore in Asheville will host a traveling exhibition that's dedicated to the show.
+If the "Downton Abbey" movie left you wanting more of the Crawleys, you're in luck: The Biltmore in Asheville is hosting a traveling exhibition that's dedicated to the show.

 Offering a glimpse into the glamour of the Gilded Age, Biltmore will provide the perfect setting for the traveling exhibition.

 "There are many parallels between 'Downton Abbey' and Biltmore's real-life story of the Vanderbilt family, their friends and staff," said Biltmore's director of entertainment and event programming Travis Tatham.

 The exhibition will be showcased in two locations at the estate.